-- 1st Step: Initialization The converter between physics and lattice is set in this step.
-The parameters for the simulation setup are chosen here, too, if they have not already been set at the beginning. - 2nd Step: Prepare Geometry It first gets the geometry either from another file (a stl file here) or from defining indicator functions.
-Then it creates a mesh from that, and prepares the geometry required.
+- 1st Step: Initialization The converter between physical and lattice units is is set in this step.
+The parameters for the simulation setup are chosen here, too, if they have not already been set at the beginning. - 2nd Step: Prepare geometry The geometry is acquired, either from another file (a .stl file here) or from defining indicator functions.
+A mesh is created from this information, and the required geometry is prepared.
 This consists of classifying voxels with material numbers, according to the kind of voxels they are: an inner voxel containing fluid ruled by the fluid dynamics will have a different number than a voxel on the inflow with conditions on its velocity.
-For these tasks the function prepareGeometry is called.
-Some examples and applications which use a rather simple geometry skip this step. - 3rd Step: Prepare Lattice The lattice dynamics are set here.
-The kinds of dynamics are chosen between the different implementations.
-These possibilities depend on force acting or not, the single relaxation time (BGK) used or the multi relaxation time (MRT), the simulation dimension (it can also be a 2D model), a compressible or incompressible fluid considered, and the number of neighbouring voxel chosen.
-The boundary condition initialisation is done in order to enable any kind of them.
-The lattice is then defined in the function prepareLattice, with the boundary condition choices for every material number, and for which materials number which dynamics are applied.
-It only defines the kind of boundary (like Bouzidi, bounce-back, velocity, or pressure) but not the profile function itself. - 4th Step: Main Loop with Timer The timer is initialized and started, then a loop over all time steps iT eventually starts the simulation during which the functions setBoundaryValues, collideAndStream and getResults (step 5,6 and 7 respectively) are called repeatedly until a maximum of iterations is reached or the simulation has converged.
-At the end the timer is stopped and the results are printed.
+The function prepareGeometry is called for these tasks.
+Some examples and applications that use a rather simple geometry skip this step. - 3rd Step: Prepare lattice The lattice dynamics are set here.
+The type of dynamics are selected from the different implementations.
+The choices depend on whether a force is acting or not, the use of single relaxation time (BGK) or multiple relaxation times (MRT), the simulation dimension (it can also be a 2D model), whether compressible or incompressible fluid is considered, and the number of neighbouring voxels chosen.
+The boundary condition initialization is done to enable any kind of boundaries.
+The lattice is then defined in the function prepareLattice, with the boundary condition choices for every material number, and for which material numbers, which corresponding dynamics are applied.
+Here, only the kind of boundary (like Bouzidi, bounce-back, velocity, or pressure) is defined, not the profile function itself. - 4th Step: Main loop with timer The timer is initialized and started, then a loop over all time steps iT starts the simulation, during which the functions setBoundaryValues, collideAndStream and getResults (steps 5, 6 and 7 respectively) are called repeatedly until a maximum of iterations is reached, or the simulation has converged.
+At the end, the timer is stopped and the results are printed. - 5th Step: Definition of initial and boundary conditions The first of the three important functions called during the loop, setBoundaryValues, puts into practice the boundary functions' values.
+In some applications, it needs to refresh them during each time step, in others they stay the same during the whole simulation and the function doesn't need to do anything after the very first iteration.

-- 5th Step: Definition of Initial and Boundary Conditions The first of the three important functions called during the loop, setBoundaryValues, puts into practice the boundary functions' values.
-In some applications it needs to refresh them during each time step, in others they stay the same during the whole simulation and the function doesn't need to do anything after the very first iteration. - 6th Step: Collide and Stream Execution Another function collideAndStream is called each iteration step, which performs the collision and the streaming step.
-If more than one lattice is used, the function is called for each of them separately. - 7th Step: Computation and Output of the Results At the end of each iteration step, the function getResults is called, which creates console output, .gif files or .vtk files of the results at certain timesteps.
+- 6th Step: Collide and stream execution Another function collideAndStream is called each iteration step, to perform the collision and the streaming step.
+If more than one lattice is used, the function is called for each lattice separately. - 7th Step: Computation and output of results At the end of each iteration step, the function getResults is called, which creates console output, .gif files or .vtk files of the results at certain timesteps.

-This structuration is the very same in every OpenLB simulation, only the choices made are changing the simulation: every real modification is done in the called functions, to prepare the geometry, the converter, the lattice, and the boundary profiles.
-Every change has to match to OpenLB's implementation, so new models might need changes or adds in the source code.
-For example, the classes defined in the code are always issued from a mother-class and have to match to the inputs' functions, which may sometimes lead to unexpected issues to solve.
+This general structure is the maintained throughout every OpenLB simulation, it is only the choices that are made which determine the simulation: every real modification is done in the called functions, to prepare the geometry, the converter, the lattice, and the boundary profiles.
+Every change has to match OpenLB's implementation.
+Consequently, new models might need changes or additions to the source code.
+For example, the classes defined in the code are always issued from a parent-class and have to match to the functionality, which may sometimes lead to unexpected issues to solve.

-3.1 Lesson 1: - A Typical Application Program Structure: Implement your first OpenLB program
+sectionLesson 1: - A typical application program structure: Implement your first OpenLB program